-Freshman students begin their General Education studies with a FirstBridge during their first semester at AUP.
+Freshman students begin their Core Curriculum studies with a FirstBridge during their first semester at AUP.
 This program is a set of two creatively joined courses linked by a Reflective Seminar.
 Each set of FirstBridge courses will bridge multiple academic disciplines, with a team of two AUP professors, and with Paris itself.
-Once a week, FirstBridge classes meet for a Reflective Seminar led by one of the two professors.
+Once a week, FirstBridge classes meet for a Reflective Seminar led by the professors.
 Throughout FirstBridge, students explore a range of interdisciplinary issues and questions, complete individual and team projects, and enjoy occasional field trips in Paris, France, or other European countries, while improving skills in writing, public speaking, and information literacy.
 The FirstBridge program carries eight credits.
+FirstBridge courses are coded CCI and count towards the Integrative Inquiry requirement of AUP's Core Curriculum.
+FirstBridge courses may not apply to the major.